cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 Currently, Cockroach Cloud can only serve as an token issuer for human users.
 Authenticating service accounts, i.e. user identities to be controlled by software applications or scripts, rather by humans, is considerably more complicated, as it requires the user, or more realistically, an IdP admin, to provision the appropriate JWT token.

 Cockroach Cloud SSO supports the use of external IdPs such as Google, Microsoft, Github, or customer deployed OIDC or SAML solutions, such as Okta.
-All of these options support MFA.
+All of these options support multifactor authentication (MFA).

 **Learn more:**